wendyverdonk93/docs/content/integrations/plugins/magento2/manual.md

 {{% introduction_plugin "Magento 2" %}}

 ### 1. Requirements
-- Magento Open Source version 2.2.x & 2.3.x
+- Magento Open Source version 2.2.x & 2.3.x (_Only free version supported_)*
 - PHP 7.0 and higher
 - Tested with PHP 7.0 (Magento 2.3.x adds support for 7.2)

+_*Contact your account manager if you require support for paid versions of Magento Open Source_

 ### 2. Installation
 Run the following commands via the CLI: